ranger6/ca/tools/README.md

 The openssl.cnf file is tweaked a bit (via the template):

 1. Make a copy of the openssl.cnf.template and openssl.cnf.cnf files to edit.
-2. The real name and address information is supplied.
+2. Supply the real name and address information.
 3. "dir" will be set to the actual directory ("ranna-ca/ca") when we run `initca`.
 4. Some optional info has been removed in the template file (problems with other tools?); be more relaxed about matching state/province names.
 5. A new property is introduced to avoid duplication: "ca_prefix".
 One sees how this matches our naming convention.
 It will be set when we run `initca`.